 As if my words weren’t even uttered, he came straight in with a rebuttal “I don’t understand how God can burn people in hell forever, what kind of God does that?”

-I had studied with my friend and his family multiple times, we talked about the love of God and how He sent His Son to die for us, we prayed together, we conversed about how beautiful heaven will be.
-However, because the notion of eternal hellfire is pretty much smoothed into movies, cartoons, various media outlets, linguistic phrases and other things like that, naturally he assumed and genuinely believed that God burns, or plainly put, torments people forever.
-The problem is, from whichever side you look at it, you logically cannot harmonise a loving God who sent His Son to die for all humanity, and a God who torments people forever – it just doesn’t make sense!
+I had studied with my friend and his family multiple times, we talked about the love of God and how He sent His Son to die for us.
+We prayed together, we conversed about how beautiful heaven will be and other beautiful things, however, because the notion of eternal hellfire is pretty much smoothed into movies, cartoons, various media outlets, linguistic phrases and other things like that, naturally he assumed and genuinely believed that God burns, or plainly put, torments people forever.
+The problem is, from whichever side you look at it, you cannot logically harmonise a loving God who sent His Son to die for all humanity, and a god who torments people forever – it just doesn’t make sense!

 The belief and teaching about eternal hellfire is a smear campaign launched by Satan against the character of God.

 John the beloved who had heard, seen, handled and had a personal, intimate relationship with Jesus (1 John 1:3), who is the epitome of God the Father (John 14:9; Colossians 1:15), stated plainly – “God is love” (1 John 4:8).
-That is the character of God from the experience of someone who had an encounter with Him, and this is echoed not only through other Bible writers but I am sure, also by people around you, including myself.
+That is the declared character of God from the experience of someone who had an encounter with Him.

 As pointed out earlier, the belief and teaching about eternal hellfire is a smear campaign launched by Satan against the character of God.
 This false notion leads many like my friend, to retain a false conception of God, as a result people ‘worship’ God out of fear rather than out of love.
 However, “there is no fear in love; but perfect love casts out fear, because fear involves torment.
 But he who fears has not been made perfect in love” (1 John 4:18).

 After the conversation with my friend over the phone sizzled down, he said to me in a distressed, heartbroken tone, “I don’t want to serve God out of fear.”
 God doesn’t want us to either.
-Imagine the heartbreak of a father and mother when they realise that their son or daughter who they created, only obeyed them from fear of some punishment – how sad.
+Imagine the heartbreak of a father and mother when they realise that their son or daughter who they created and deeply love, only obeyed them from fear of some punishment – how sad.

 How much more does the heart of God break?
 He does not want us to obey Him out of fear but out of love because true love cannot be forced.
 God desires that all of us, His children, obey, appreciate and worship Him because of who He is – because of His character.